skwasjer/skwas-cordova-plugin-appinfo/README.md

 ## Supported devices ##

-Currently only Android and a browser proxy are implemented. iOS is being worked on and will arrive soon.
+Currently Android, iOS and a browser proxy are implemented.

 ## Usage ##